sandylaker/kernels/README.md

-# Rust implementations of different kernel methods
+# A Rust implementation of different kernel methods

 ## Speed Benchmark